New Horizons for Prebiotics & Probiotics

 - Rodolphe Barrangou, PhD, Professor in Prebiotics Research, North Carolina State University

-To continue the session, Justin Green, PhD, from Epicor will present on Delivering the goods: Fermenting microorganisms to produce postbiotic metabolites for gut and immune health.
+The panel discussion was followed by, Justin Green, PhD, from Epicor who presented on Delivering the goods: Fermenting microorganisms to produce postbiotic metabolites for gut and immune health.

 - Differentiating postbiotics from prebiotics and probiotics in terms of identity, formulation considerations, market positioning and health benefits.